-If a pattern of accidents is identified (1-2 accidents a week), then a meeting with the family will be arranged to find a workable solution.
-In some cases, a schedule change may be required (i.e., a shortened day, delayed enrollment, or in some cases deferring until readiness is attained for the following school year).
-Diapers or pull-ups/training pants are not permitted.
+If a pattern is identified (1-2 accidents a week), then a meeting with the family will be arranged to find a workable solution.
+In some cases, a schedule change may be required (i.e., a shortened day, or in some circumstances a delayed enrolment).
+Diapers and Pull Ups are not permitted.

-Provincial Government Affordable Childcare Benefit
+Provincial Government Affordable Child Care Benefit

-On September 1, 2018, the Childcare Subsidy was replaced by the Affordable Childcare Benefit.
+On September 1, 2018, the Child Care Subsidy was replaced by the Affordable Child Care Benefit.
 The new funding will help families with the cost of childcare, depending on factors like family size, type of care and household income.
 Please follow this link for more information and to see if you qualify: